Ray McKinley: Compositions

 Ray McKinley wrote the lyrics to the 1945 wartime song "My Guy's Come Back" with music by Mel Powell.
-The song was recorded by Benny Goodman with vocals by Liza Morrow and was released as a Columbia Records 78 single in 1945 as a V-Disc in February, 1946 as No. 585A.
-He composed the songs "Jiminy Crickets", "Bahama Mama", and "Hoodle Addle" in 1947.
+The song was recorded by Benny Goodman with vocals by Liza Morrow and was released as a Columbia Records 78 single in 1945 and as a V-Disc in February, 1946 as No. 585A.
+He composed the songs "Howdy Friends", "Jiminy Crickets", "Bahama Mama", and "Hoodle Addle" in 1947.
 He wrote "Old Doc Yak" with Freddie Slack.
 He received a songwriting credit for "Beat Me Daddy, Eight to the Bar" using his wife's name.